 - Other snake species

 If their food source isn’t abundant, larger predators will struggle to survive.
 Some species, especially certain birds of prey, almost exclusively eat snakes.
-These species would be especially affected and could even become extinct too.
+These species would be especially affected and could become extinct too.

 This might be surprising.
 After all, there are lots of other prey animals they could potentially eat.
 However, most animals aren’t like us.
 Humans are omnivores.
 We can eat almost anything.
-And if something isn’t naturally tasty, we can cook or process it to make it so.

 A predator can’t pick and choose what it eats.
 They may be drawn by instinct to only one kind of food.
 Or, their stomach and gut may be capable of eating other prey items.
 So, when their ‘food’ goes extinct, they can’t pick anything else.